rahulmoorthy19/lumaa-spring-2025-ai-ml/README.md

 # Movie Recommendation System

 ## Dataset
 The code uses [IMDB Top 1000](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows) dataset which has been already added to the repository.
+The dataset loading code block is already added to the code.

 ## Setup
 - Python 3.8
 - Dependencies Installation - `pip install -r requirements.txt`
-- Execution Command = `python recommend.py "Some user description"`
+- Execution Command - `python recommend.py "Some user description"`

 ## Results
 ```